dkharazi/oldnotes/unsupervised_learning/07_eigen-things.md

 - The span of two vectors v and w (or spanning set) is the set of all of their linear combinations
 - For example, the span (or spanning set) of the two vectors v = [1, 1] and w = [1, -2] makes up R²
 - Said another way, the two vectors v = [1, 1] and w = [1, -2] span R²
-- We can think of a vector as a point, a set of vectors as a set of points, and a span of a set of vectors as a plane
+- We can think of a single vector as a point, a set of vectors as a set of points, a span of a single vector as a line, and a span of a set of vectors as a plane
 - Since a one dimensional plane is a line, a span of a one dimensional vector can be thought of as a line

 ## Basis Vectors